-Dr Ian Ross of professional services firm Tetra Tech, and the author of the Emerging Contaminants Handbook, discusses the emergence of PFAS as contaminants of concern in the UK
+Dr Ian Ross of professional services firm Tetra Tech, and an editor of the Emerging Contaminants Handbook, discusses the emergence of PFAS as contaminants of concern in the UK

 Poly- and perfluoroalkyl substances (PFAS) are a large group of emerging contaminants that have been used in a wide array of commercial goods and products since the 1940s.
 They are thermally stable and repel oils and water with impressive surface tension levelling properties.
 Given their wide field of application, all kinds of sites can be impacted by PFAS and potentially pose a risk to water bodies or drinking water supplies.
 Some of these are listed in the image caption, opposite.